As seen on

 The Commercialiser

-Founded and led by Chief Negotiator Alex Adamo
+Led by Chief Negotiator, Alex Adamo

 Alex Adamo is our founder and Chief Negotiator at The Commercialiser.
 He embarked on a quest to learn behavioural sciences and why, as human beings, we do the things we do.
 Other than focusing on bridging the gap between behavioural sciences and business, Alex's mission is to free people from the fear of negotiating and helping them get what they want.
 At The Commercialiser, we achieve this by helping negotiators and companies we support maximise their profits.
 We are unconditionally successful in what we do because we measure our ROI uncompromisingly: we either generate extra EBIT in millions for your business, or we have failed in doing our job.